 Individuals or individuals representing non-business groups renting facilities will be required to sign a release of liability form agreeing to hold harmless and indemnify the College from any and all liability claims arising from the use of the facility.
-These individuals will be required to purchase a separate commercial liability policy unless, in the judgment of the Vice President of Administration, the proposed use of the building does not signify a liability risk.
+These individuals will be required to purchase a separate commercial liability policy unless, in the judgment of the Vice President of Finance and Administration, the proposed use of the building does not signify a liability risk.
 In these cases, a specific waiver of liability insurance must be requested through the facilities use request.

 Nationally recognized non-profit groups will be required to provide a certificate of liability insurance when using CSI facilities.
 The insurance requirement for local non-profit organizations, unincorporated local clubs or loosely formed groups may be waived if the use and event are determined to be a public service or benefit to the community.
 In all cases, the person requesting use of the facility must agree to hold the College harmless from any and all liability claims arising from the use of college facilities.

 CSI strives to maintain a cash management system to ensure that no one person has complete control over all aspects of any cash transaction to maintain appropriate checks and balances.
 Policies and procedures are in place to segregate duties so that no one person controls the order, receipt, payment, and reconciliation of a transaction.